Snarkorel/llilum-wiki/system.md

 ### LLVM Type System layout
 LLVM is built for languages like C++.
 C++ lays virtual tables in front of an object and so will we in our translation to LLVM bit code.

-Any reference type will derive from `System.Object`. `System.Object` will carried the `Microsoft.Zelig.Runtime.ObjectHeader` member at offset 0, to allows handling of the Object in the managed heap.
+Any reference type will derive from `System.Object`. `System.Object` will carry the `Microsoft.Zelig.Runtime.ObjectHeader` member at offset 0, to allows handling of the Object in the managed heap.
 The `ObjectHeader` type will carry the identity and GC tracking info.
+Any reference to a managed object will be represented in LLVM as a native pointer to the object payload, i.e. will be a pointer pointing just past the object header.

 In Zelig code this looks like: